netbox-community/go-netbox/docs/WritableCustomFieldRequest.md

 `func (o *WritableCustomFieldRequest) UnsetDefault()`

 UnsetDefault ensures that no value is present for Default, not even an explicit nil
+### GetRelatedObjectFilter

+`func (o *WritableCustomFieldRequest) GetRelatedObjectFilter() interface{}`

+GetRelatedObjectFilter returns the RelatedObjectFilter field if non-nil, zero value otherwise.

+### GetRelatedObjectFilterOk

+`func (o *WritableCustomFieldRequest) GetRelatedObjectFilterOk() (*interface{}, bool)`

+GetRelatedObjectFilterOk returns a tuple with the RelatedObjectFilter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRelatedObjectFilter

+`func (o *WritableCustomFieldRequest) SetRelatedObjectFilter(v interface{})`

+SetRelatedObjectFilter sets RelatedObjectFilter field to given value.

+### HasRelatedObjectFilter

+`func (o *WritableCustomFieldRequest) HasRelatedObjectFilter() bool`

+HasRelatedObjectFilter returns a boolean if a field has been set.

+### SetRelatedObjectFilterNil

+`func (o *WritableCustomFieldRequest) SetRelatedObjectFilterNil(b bool)`

+ SetRelatedObjectFilterNil sets the value for RelatedObjectFilter to be an explicit nil

+### UnsetRelatedObjectFilter
+`func (o *WritableCustomFieldRequest) UnsetRelatedObjectFilter()`

+UnsetRelatedObjectFilter ensures that no value is present for RelatedObjectFilter, not even an explicit nil
 ### GetWeight

 `func (o *WritableCustomFieldRequest) GetWeight() int32`